Blog

 #3 Conduct pre-acceptance equipment checks

 It would be foolish to hire or buy access equipment without confirming that the equipment is in ship-shape order.
 Getting equipment to your work site and then finding out you can’t use it only wastes time, and time is money.
-So it’s essential you check over any access hire equipment you plan to use, before you accept it.
+So it’s essential you check over any access equipment you plan to use, before you accept it.

 Whoever is responsible for the safe use of the equipment in the relevant workplace when the EWP is supplied must: